Bremen Mortality Index

 Beginn: Januar 1998

-- Senator for Science and Research, Health and Consumer Protection of the Free Hanseatic City of Bremen
+- Senator for Health, Women and Consumer Protection of the Free Hanseatic City of Bremen